 4. Exhibits initiative and creativity resulting in improved operating efficiency of the department and/or University

 5. Enhances the image of the department and/or university

 These five areas appeared most frequently in nominations of award recipients and are qualities that are valued by the university.
 Since all employees perform different duties and possess different strengths, nominators will address only three of the five criteria which best showcase the nominee's excellence.
 All criteria are afforded equal weight in the evaluation process.
 Examples are given under each criterion on the "Nomination Criteria" page in the nomination packet to clarify what is meant by each criterion and to help nominators determine where specific examples or qualities are included in criteria.

 Selection Committee Composition

 A standing committee appointed by the Chancellor will administer the award program.
 Generally, committee appointments will be made for a period of three years.
-A representative from Staff Human Resources will staff the committee and serve as Program Coordinator.
+A representative from Illinois Human Resources will staff the committee and serve as Program Coordinator.
 Members of the Selection Committee will not be eligible for the award.
 The Associate Provost for Human Resources and the Chancellor will approve final recipient recommendations.